LoginRadius/docs/content/guide/shopify/index.md

 2. Extract **Shopify.Assets**, inside the folder, there are several files you are going to use for your LoginRadius Shopify Implementation.

-3. Expand **Assets** option in your Shopify theme editor and click on **Add a new assets** in the Shopify theme editor.
+3. Expand **Assets** option in your Shopify theme editor and click the **Add a new assets** in the Shopify theme editor.

 4. Select both files and upload them.

 5. If you are going to use the default social icon theme, you will need to upload two image files inside the same folder iconsprite.svg and iconsprite32.png.

 ## Edit 'theme.liquid' file

-In the left side theme editor menu, there is a theme file explorer, this expands the **Layouts** option, click on the **theme.liquid** file.
+In the left side theme editor menu, there is a theme file explorer, this expands the **Layouts** option, click the **theme.liquid** file.

-## Add LoginRadius core JS file and theme CSS
+### Add LoginRadius Core JS File and Theme CSS
-Add the following tags just before the (closing head tag) tag
+Add the following tags just before the (closing head tag) tag:

 ```
 {{ 'lr-raas-style.css' | asset_url | stylesheet_tag }}
 {{ '//auth.lrcontent.com/v2/js/LoginRadiusV2.js' | script_tag }}
 {{ '//code.jquery.com/jquery-latest.min.js' | script_tag }}
 ```
-## Initialize the LoginRadius User Registration options
+### Initialize LoginRadius User Registration Options

-The LoginRadius User Registration interfaces require the following options: `apiKey`, `appName` and also a SOTT token (unless you prefer to use Google ReCaptcha), add the following script just before the (closing body tag) and make sure to replace and with the LoginRadius API KEY and Site Name respectively provided in your LoginRadius site settings page.
+The LoginRadius User Registration interfaces require the following options: `apiKey`, `appName` and also a SOTT token (unless you prefer to use Google ReCaptcha), add the following script just before the (closing body tag) and make sure to replace and with the LoginRadius API KEY and Site Name.
 Also, add the SOTT token if you want to use SOTT for registration.

 ```
 <script type="text/javascript">
 var raasoption = {};